csd81/LP/0tutorial/chapters/xx05a.md

 However, understanding the units in the problem is recommended because it helps us avoid mistakes by reminding us that **only scalars of the same unit should ever be added together**.
 For example, amounts in kWh and kg cannot be added.
 If adding them appears necessary, it means either the operation is wrong entirely, or we are missing one or more factors that would bring these quantities to the same dimension and unit.

 Let's begin formulating the model.
 The first step is selecting the **decision variables**.
 The goal of optimization is to determine the values of these variables.
 Each solution obtained describes a decision on how the plant will be operated.
-Of course, not all solutions are generally feasible, and the revenues are also usually different.
+Of course, not all solutions are feasible, and the revenues are also usually different.
 Therefore, we seek the **feasible solution with the highest revenue**.

 The decision variables can be read directly from the problem description.
 The **amounts of each product to be determined** are the decision variables; these must definitely be determined by the optimization.
 The question is, should there be more variables?
 If we only know the amounts produced, we can calculate everything relevant in the plant: the exact amounts consumed of each raw material and the total revenue.
 Therefore, at this point, we do not need any more variables in our optimization model.